tmilne5/Trust-the-Critics/README.md

 **WGAN misalignments**
-The misalignment experiments are described in Section 3 and Appendix B.1 of the paper.
-They are run using the misalignments.py script.
+The WGAN misalignment experiments are described in Section 3 and Appendix B.1 of the paper, and are run using the misalignments.py script.
+The arguments that need to be specified when running this script are listed in a commented section at the top of the script.
+The folder specified by the 'temp_dir' argument needs to contain